The Gambia: The story of a Jammeh-era survivor | DW | 01.10.2021

 "A police officer who worked with him called and asked: 'Are you Awa?'" she Njie said.
 "I sad yes.
 'The wife of the late Don Faal?'
 I said, 'Late, why late?'
 He said: 'Awa, take heart, your husband was killed.'
 I fainted."

-Former ministers in Jammeh's government, Edward Signateh (center) and Sana Sabally (right) testify at the Truth, Reconcilliation and Reparations Commission in 2019
+Former ministers in Jammeh's government, Edward Signateh (center) and Sana Sabally (right) testify at the Truth, Reconciliation and Reparations Commission in 2019

-Njie says the manner of her husband's death still haunts her today.
+Njie said the manner of her husband's death still haunted her today.

-To make matters worse, Njie and her eight month old baby were repeatedly harassed after Faal's execution, forcing her to flee to neighboring Senegal.
+To make matters worse, Njie and her 8-month-old baby were repeatedly harassed after Faal's execution, forcing her to flee to neighboring Senegal.
 She only came home six months later.

 Many Gambians welcomed the exile of former ruler Yahya Jammeh, but they are still awaiting justice for the crimes committed under his rule

-Njie says her son is angry and often speaks of avenging his father's death.
+Njie said her son was angry and often spoke of avenging his father's death.
 With his mother the sole provider, he was unable to complete his secondary education after she lost her teaching job shortly after Faal's death

 To survive, Njie relies on petty trading.
 She still imagines what her life might have been like if her husband wasn't killed.

-"By now I would have my own compound," she says.
+"By now I would have my own compound," she said.
 "Maybe it wouldn't be luxurious, but I would be fine.
-I would have my own job and maybe I would have had other children with him."
+I would have my own job, and maybe I would have had other children with him."

-Njie never remarried and still clings to the good memories of her late husband.
+Njie never remarried and still clings to the good memories of her husband.

-"He was the best," she says.
+"He was the best," she said.
 "I lost a loving husband, a caring husband that I will never get in my life again."

-Based on South Africa's post-apartheid Truth and Reconciliation Commission, the TRRC was set up in 2017 after Jammeh lost the 2016 election to incumbent President Adama Barrow.
+Based on South Africa's post-apartheid Truth and Reconciliation Commission, the TRRC was set up in 2017 after Jammeh lost the 2016 election to Adama Barrow.

-Witnesses began giving evidence in 2019, detailing Jammeh's use of torture and rape and witch hunts at the hands of the so-called Junglers, a paramilitary group which acted as a death squad.
+Witnesses began giving evidence in 2019, detailing Jammeh's use of torture and rape and witch hunts at the hands of the so-called Junglers, a paramilitary group that acted as a death squad.

 The official final report, spanning 16 volumes, was expected in July.
 However, it will now be released at an unconfirmed later date, with a member of the TRRC saying "we are not yet ready."

-The TRRC has no power to prosecute, however it can recommend prosecution for individuals identified as perpetrators or propose amnesty for those who testified and expressed remorse over their crimes.
+The TRRC has no power to prosecute.
+However, it can recommend prosecution for individuals identified as perpetrators or propose amnesty for people who have testified and expressed remorse over their crimes.

 The government has six months to respond to the recommendations once the report is released.
 Barrow says he will wait to see the contents of the report before seeking any further action against Jammeh, who is currently in exile in Equatorial Guinea.